Welcome to the MESA Program and Services!

 - Links with student and professional organizations These resources provide mentors, guest speakers, and tours of companies.

 - Professional Development.
-Through workshops and mock job fairs, students learn about corporate culture, improve their resume writing and interviewing skills, and are offered opportunities for part-time, full-time, and summer employment related to their majors.
+Through workshops and mock job fairs, students learn about corporate culture, improve their resume writing and interviewing skills, and are offered part-time, full-time, and summer employment related to their majors.